elyarzv/eclipse-docker/README.md

     ```sh
     make docker-run
     ```

 - ### Windows
 1. Clone the [repository zip file](https://github.com/elyarzv/eclipse-docker/archive/refs/heads/main.zip) and extract it.
-2. Make sure the docker is running.
+2. Ensure the Docker is running.
+3. Ensure X Server is running.
-3. Run the `run-docker.exe` file in the [`Windows`](https://github.com/elyarzv/eclipse-docker/tree/main/windows) folder.
+4. Run the `run-docker.exe` file in the [`Windows`](https://github.com/elyarzv/eclipse-docker/tree/main/windows) folder.
+    * The `EclipseDocker.exe` file can be copied anywhere on your hard drive
+    * Running `EclipseDocker.exe` file will create an `eclipse-workspace` folder in the directory where `EclipseDocker.exe` file is placed.
+    * The created `ecipse-workspace` is a shared folder between your machine and the Docker container.
+    * The location of the `eclipse-workspace` folder in the Docker container will be `/home/developer/eclipse-workspace`.

-- ### macOS
+- ### MacOS
-    to be completed
+1. Clone the [repository zip file](https://github.com/elyarzv/eclipse-docker/archive/refs/heads/main.zip) and extract it.
+2. Ensure the Docker is running.
+3. Ensure X Server is running.
+4. Run the `EclipseDocker.command` file in the [`Windows`](https://github.com/elyarzv/eclipse-docker/tree/main/windows) folder.
+    * The `EclipseDocker.command` file can be copied anywhere on your hard drive
+    * Running `EclipseDocker.command` file will create an `eclipse-workspace` folder in the directory where `EclipseDocker.command` file is placed.
+    * The created `ecipse-workspace` is a shared folder between your machine and the Docker container.
+    * The location of the `eclipse-workspace` folder in the Docker container will be `/home/developer/eclipse-workspace`.

+---
 ## Development in Ubuntu
 Clone the repository to your local machine:
 ```sh